 When he was hired to voice King Haggard in The Last Unicorn, he also brought a dog-eared copy of the book with pages marked out of scenes he wanted to make sure stayed in the film.

-Precision F-Strike: He normally comes across as reserved and erudite, so the occasions for profanity are rare and unique.
+Precision F-Strike/Sophisticated as Hell: He normally comes across as reserved and erudite, so the occasions for profanity are rare and unique.
 In the Lord of the Rings outtakes, a wardrobe malfunction finally frustrated him to the point where he shouted, "I can not get up these God-Damned stairs, Peter!"

-He also had a very healthy working relationship with director Terence Young.
-Young gave him his first acting role (in the 1948 film Corridor of Mirrors) and directed him in several other small-to-medium sized roles before Lee recieved his big break in The Curse of Frankenstein and Horror of Dracula.
+He also had a very healthy working relationship with director Terence Young, who gave Lee his first acting role (in the 1948 film Corridor of Mirrors) and directed him in several other small-to-medium sized roles before Lee received his big break in The Curse of Frankenstein and Horror of Dracula.